michelesr/thesis/src/e2e.md

 (assuming that it's unique in the page context).

-After the login, the `getLocationAbsUrl()` method of the `browser` object is used to check that the current url match the one related to the orders page.
+After the login, the `getLocationAbsUrl()` method of the `browser` object is used to check that the current url matches the one related to the orders page.

-The `person.display_name` binding is used to refer the DOM element with the function of displaying the name and verify that the value is the expected.
+The `person.display_name` binding is used as reference to the DOM element with the function of displaying the person name and its `getText()` method is used to retrieve the text to verify with the `expect()` function.
 Binding is another feature of the AngularJS framework that permits the one-way binding between the application scope and the DOM element.
-One-way binding means that if the value of the object is changed in the application scope the change is reflected in the DOM element, but a change in the DOM element doesn't reflect in the application scope.
+One-way binding means that if the value of the object is changed in the application scope the change reflects on the DOM element, but a change in the DOM element doesn't reflect on the application scope.
 In order to perform a one-way binding the `ng-bind`
 @ng-bind or double curly brackets can be used:

     <p ng-bind="expression"></p>